Leptonic CP violation from the seesaw: Introduction

 Here we study the case where clearly leptonic CP violation ---including all the CP phases of the PMNS matrix--- has its origin at the high scale: the type I seesaw where the only source of (soft) CP breaking is the complex mass matrix of the heavy righthanded neutrinos (RHNs).
 It is straightforward to attribute this soft breaking to scalars breaking CP spontaneously.

 Our study may have implications for scenarios where CP is in fact an exact symmetry of nature at high energies and CP violation at the low scale is spontaneous.
 In particular, this is one of the routes to solve the strong CP problem, most notably through the Nelson-Barr setting\,\cite{nelson.barr,BBP}.
 And then, leptogenesis might generate the necessary baryon asymmetry of the universe\,\cite{spontaneous.CP,reece}.
 In the setting, vector-like quarks (VLQs) mix with the SM quarks to transmit the CP violation to the SM; see Ref.\,\cite{vlq:review} for a review on singlet VLQs.
 Recently, we have found that the description of these vector-like quarks of Nelson-Barr type depends on \emph{one less} parameter than the most generic case of VLQs\,\cite{nb-vlq}.
 The situation is the same if leptonic CP violation is originated from a singlet charged vector-like lepton\,\cite{nb-vll}.
 In all theses cases, this reduction of parameters leads to approximate patterns for the Yukawa couplings mixing the heavy fermions with the SM fermions.
 We will see here that the same reduction of parameters occurs also in the case of the type I seesaw and we will investigate the possible patterns and restrictions that arise from this setting.
+These resctrictions will be particularly relevant for nearly degenerate heavy Majorana neutrinos that are required for resonant leptogenesis\,\cite{resonant}.

 The outline of this paper is as follows.
 In Sec.\,\ref{sec:CP.M} we discuss the CP phases of the simpler case of the three active neutrinos of Majorana nature and show that the number of CP phases is parametrization dependent: one can parametrize the PMNS using three, two or just one phase.
 In Sec.\,\ref{sec:typeI}, we introduce the seesaw with soft CP breaking and show that this case depends on one less parameter compared to the usual case of generic CP breaking.
 We analyze the missing parameter in Sec.\,\ref{sec:missing}.
 In Sec.\,\ref{sec:inv}, we study how to distinguish the case of soft CPV and generic CPV in a basis invariant manner.
 Simple restrictions that follows from the missing parameter is discussed in Sec.\,\ref{sec:simple}.
 The minimal case is analyzed in detail in Sec.\,\ref{sec:n=2} where we show the restrictions imposed on the parameters of the model for the case of soft CPV.
 The conclusions can be found in Sec.\,\ref{sec:concl}.